 The Forest Accord protects remaining indigenous forest remnants within the plantation forest which meet minimum size and quality criteria from clearance and conversion to plantation forest.
-All New Zealand Forest Accord vegetation within Forest Enterprises Limited Estate is identified in a Geographic Information System (GIS) and is protected.
+All New Zealand Forest Accord vegetation within the FEL Estate is identified in a Geographic Information System (GIS) and is protected.